 The oldest Kindergarten children have special projects and drawing books, as well as privileges, responsibilities and expectations of behaviour, all of which help to prepare them for more formal schooling at age 6+.

 Children in our school thrive on daily outdoor experiences in all weathers.
 The garden area encompasses a purpose built outdoor classroom which can be used for woodwork and other such tasks.
 It also houses an earth oven where the children bake bread.

-We have a designated Garden Teacher who carefully plans seasonal outdoor activities.
+We have a designated Garden Activities Lead who carefully plans seasonal outdoor activities.
 For example, in the autumn the children enjoy pressing apples to make juice, making turnip lanterns and planting spring bulbs.
 Other activities include pottery, paper making, wood work, leaf pressing, mulching and digging and making sand candles.